About

 It all started in 1858…

-In 1858, Miss Fsanny Huntting noted in her diary that her brother, J. Madison Hutting was raising money to build a Session House on a vacant lot on the south westerly end of Main Street.
+In 1858, Miss Fsanny Huntting noted in her diary that her brother, J. Madison Huntting was raising money to build a Session House on a vacant lot on the south westerly end of Main Street.
 The lot was between Payne’s Store and a shoemakers shop.
 Jeanette Rattray in Up and Down Main Street, wrote the building was in constant use for prayer meetings.

 The Session House on the move- In 1905, the Session House was moved to the corner of Main Street and David’s Lane.
 In 1926, it was moved further back to it’s current location.